ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![r-cade](/blog/2021-09-08-one_day_with_racket/img/16-r-cade.png)

-### Snake Specification
+### Snake Specifications

 What is a Snake Game?
 Here is my very opinionated vision of a simplified version:

-- a 20x20 grid, made of tiles that have x/y coordinate
+- a 20x20 grid, made of tiles that have x/y coordinates
-- a tile can be
+- a tile can be:

   - a wall tile (all edges)
   - an apple tile
   - a part of the snake: a snake-tile
   - a blank-tile

-- the snake
+- the snake:

   - is made of 1+ consecutive snake-tiles
-  - is always moving in the previous setted direction (each 500ms)
+  - is always moving in the previously set direction (every 500ms)
   - the head can take any cardinal direction (NESW)
-  - the body follow the head
+  - the body follows the head
-  - when the head collide an apple-tile
+  - when the head collides an apple-tile:
-    - the apple disapear
+    - the apple disapears
-    - the snake grow by 1 snake-tiles
+    - the snake grows by 1 snake-tile
-  - when the head collide a wall-tile or snake tile: game over
+  - when the head collides a wall-tile or snake-tile: Game Over.

-- apples
+- apples:
-  - there is always one in a randow position in the field
+  - there is always one in a random position in the field
-  - if it's ate, it disappear a new one pop on a ramdom empty tile
+  - if it's eaten, it disappears and a new one pops on a ramdom empty tile
-  - if there is no more empty tile: game over
+  - if there is no empty tile left: Game Over

-### implementation
+### Implementation

 #### Window And Walls

-Let's try to make a 20x20 window with 4 walls
+Let's try to make a 20x20 window with 4 walls.
-Sadly, I now nothing about videogame development.
+Sadly, I know nothing about videogame development.
-My first reflex is just to draw walls.
+My first reflex is just to draw walls as such:
-Indeed,

 ```rkt
 #lang racket